enfiskutensykkel/tcpstreamer/README.md

-Compilitation and building the project
+Compiling and building the project
 --------------------------------------

 From a source code point of view, any C99 compliant C compiler will do for